 6.11.
 Format of Resource Plans

 6.11.1.
-A Market Participant submitting Resource Plan Submission data or Standing Resource Plan Submission data must be in the form and manner prescribed and published by the IMO and:
+A Market Participant submitting Resource Plan Submission data or Standing Resource Plan Submission data must be in the form and manner prescribed and published by the IMO and include in the submission:

 (a) [blank]the identity of the Market Participant making the submission;